-H. Journals & Letters
+H. Journal Entries & Letters

-Section 1.
-Journal entries from Master's Mate Lawrence aboard the captured slaver Pons
+1. Journal entries from Master's Mate Lawrence aboard the captured slaver Pons .

-30 November 1845. . . .
+30 November 1845.

+...
 Upon boarding Pons, I felt such a load of misery fall upon my heart that I almost wished myself a wild beast.
 I wanted more than anything to escape.
 I wanted to be away from the pain of sympathy that I felt for the sufferings of the wretched slaves confined on board.
 Of course, they knew some change in their destiny was about to take place.
+In their desperate agonies, hope construed the change about to take place in their favor.
 When our boats approached the bark they hailed us with clapping hands and outstretched arms.
 But who can represent by words the state of the wretches below in the hold.
 Their tongues were white and dry for want of water.
 Their lips were cracked open from the same reason.
 Their bodies were covered with loathsome scabs.
 They were all under the influence of a burning fever that almost burnt one's hand to touch them.
 Writing all this gives but a faint notion of their sufferings.
-How few could we comfort from this miserable state, how few could we relieve from their sufferings!
+The atmosphere was of a temperature of about 160 to 180 Fahrenheit.
+How few could we succor from this miserable state, how few could we alleviate from their sufferings!

 2 December 1845.

 Wind light; calms this day.
 Having got things in order we parted company from the Yorktown at 4:15.
 The wind sprung up and we soon lost sight of her.
 We fed and watered the slaves.
-In the morning there were about twenty dead.
+In the morning there were twenty-odd dead bodies.
 These people died of thirst etc., etc.